 SCHEDULE OF PROVED OIL AND GAS RESERVES

-Proved developed and proved undeveloped reserves decreased from December 31, 2019 to December 31, 2020, primarily due the forfeiture of wells in New Mexico, production and revision of prior estimates, partially offset by the acquisition of the Canadian Properties.
+Proved developed and proved undeveloped reserves increased from December 31, 2020 to December 31, 2021, primarily due the revision of prior estimates, partially offset by the disposition of the CONA asset.

 The following table sets forth estimates of the proved developed and proved undeveloped oil and gas reserves (net of royalty interests) for the Company and changes therein, for the period indicates.